 AGNC Investment (AGNC) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the real estate investment trust had lost 1.28% over the past month.
-This has lagged the Finance sector's gain of 5.24% and the S&P 500's gain of 5.76% in that time.
+Prior to today's trading, shares of the real estate investment trust had lost 1.99% over the past month.
+This has lagged the Finance sector's gain of 3.74% and the S&P 500's loss of 0.13% in that time.

 AGNC Investment will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect AGNC Investment to post earnings of $0.67 per share.
-This would mark a year-over-year decline of 10.67%.
-Meanwhile, our latest consensus estimate is calling for revenue of $418 million, down 8.93% from the prior-year quarter.
+The company is expected to report EPS of $0.65, down 13.33% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $418 million, down 8.93% from the year-ago period.

 Any recent changes to analyst estimates for AGNC Investment should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-AGNC Investment currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.12% lower within the past month.
+AGNC Investment is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, AGNC Investment is holding a Forward P/E ratio of 6.66.
-This represents a discount compared to its industry's average Forward P/E of 9.13.
+Digging into valuation, AGNC Investment currently has a Forward P/E ratio of 6.67.
+This valuation marks a discount compared to its industry's average Forward P/E of 9.07.

 The REIT and Equity Trust industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 106, putting it in the top 42% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 160, which puts it in the bottom 38% of all 250+ industries.

 To follow AGNC in the coming trading sessions, be sure to utilize Zacks.com.